 - Phi Theta Kappa Transfer Scholarship at several regional universities

-Applicants should have a 3.5 cumulative grade-point average in high school and an SAT score of 1260 or higher.
-Currently enrolled HFC students must have completed 12 or more hours in 100-level or higher courses as a full-time student or have completed 15 cumulative hours in 100-level or higher courses as a part-time student before application.
-Applicants are encouraged to apply early in their senior year in high school because applications are considered year-round.
+Applicants should have a 3.5 cumulative grade point average in high school and an SAT score of 1260 or higher.
+Currently enrolled HFC students must have completed 12 or more hours in 100-level or higher courses as a full-time student or have completed 15 cumulative hours in 100-level or higher courses as a part-time student before applying to the Honors Program.
+Applicants are encouraged to apply early in their senior year in high school, because applications are considered year-round.
 The program is open to part-time and full-time students.

-A limited number of merit based scholarships covering tuition are available to qualified students.
-Successful applicants to the program are automatically considered for scholarships.
+A limited number of merit-based scholarships covering tuition are available to qualified students.
+Successful applicants to the program are automatically considered for these scholarships.

 Honors Students and Alumni

-The Honors Program at Henry Ford College has produced numerous successful graduates and exciting projects.
-View some of the success stories and biographies of students who have completed the program.
+The Honors Program at Henry Ford College was the launching point for numerous successful graduates and exciting projects.
+View some of the success stories and biographies of students who have completed the program: